JesperLarsson/BOSSE/README.md

 ## About
 BOSSE is a bot for the game StarCraft 2 written in C# as a fun hobby project.
-Supports local debugging sessions (against the official AI), as well as online ladder play against other bots.
+Supports local debugging sessions (against the official AI or a human player), as well as online ladder play against other bots.

 ## Status
 Development is mostly paused for now, but I will revisit the project every now and then as time allows :).